BonelessWater/WikiRaceGNN/README.md

 -   Python 3.11 (as specified in `pyproject.toml`)
 -   [Poetry](https://python-poetry.org/docs/#installation) for dependency management
 -   A compatible CUDA setup (defaults to CUDA 11.7 in `pyproject.toml`, adjust if needed) or CPU fallback.

-## Disclaimer to Grader

-This code base has MANY moving parts.
-If issues do arise, feel free to contact the owner of the repository.
-For quick testing, refer to the Pipeline command which will run all necessary components in one go and set --max_nodes to 1000 or less.
-If you choose to increase this number, be sure to have stable internet connection and a fast computer

 ## Installation